plainlanguage/craft-plain-ics/README.md

 A Craft CMS plugin that implements [eluceo/iCal](https://github.com/eluceo/iCal) package for creating ICS files in your Twig templates.

+## Requirements

+This plugin requires Craft CMS 3.0.0-RC1 or later.

+## Installation

+To install the plugin, follow these instructions.

+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require plainlanguage/craft-plain-ics

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for `craft-plain-ics`.

 ## Twig Variables

 ### `render`